Non-relativistic quantum theory consistent with principle of locality: Quantum interaction between the perturbed and non-perturbed sub-regions

-Let $\Psi_0(\vartheta_0,A),~\Psi_p(\vartheta_P,A),~\vartheta_0=t-t_{P0},~\vartheta_P=t-t_P,~t_{P0},~t_P$ be wave function for the non-perturbed subregion, wave function for the perturbed subregion, local time for the non-perturbed subregion defined during its prehistory, local time for the perturbed subregion, traveltime for the non-perturbed subregion defined during its prehistory, and traveltime for the perturbed subregion, respectively.
+Let $\Psi_0(\vartheta_0,G),~\Psi_p(\vartheta_P,G),~\vartheta_0=t-t_{P0},~\vartheta_P=t-t_P,~t_{P0},~t_P$ be wave function for the non-perturbed sub-region, wave function for the perturbed sub-region, local time for the non-perturbed sub-region defined during its prehistory, local time for the perturbed sub-region, traveltime for the non-perturbed sub-region defined during its prehistory, and traveltime for the perturbed sub-region, respectively.